norse/norse/README.md

 ## 1. Getting started

-To try Norse, the best option is to run one of the [jupyter notebooks](https://github.com/norse/notebooks/tree/master/) on Google collab.
+The fastest way to try Norse is via the [jupyter notebooks on Google collab](https://github.com/norse/notebooks/tree/master/).

-Alternatively, [you can install Norse](#installation) and run one of the [included tasks](https://norse.github.io/norse/tasks.html) such as [MNIST](https://en.wikipedia.org/wiki/MNIST_database):
+Alternatively, [you can install Norse locally](#installation) and run one of the [included tasks](https://norse.github.io/norse/tasks.html) such as [MNIST](https://en.wikipedia.org/wiki/MNIST_database):
 ```bash
 python -m norse.task.mnist
 ```